© Robert Cain

-Colin Gough is an Emeritus Professor of Physics at the University of Birmingham, England, where headed the UK’s largest interdisciplinary research group on superconductivity.
+Colin Gough is an Emeritus Professor of Physics at the University of Birmingham, England, where he headed the UK’s largest interdisciplinary research group on superconductivity.

 An avid amateur violinist, Gough led the University’s Hayward String Quartet and many other local chamber and orchestral groups.
 He has enjoyed a long-term interest in violin acoustics, and in the factors determining sound quality.